 Delta has spent lots of time and money building new lounges and improving older ones throughout its network.
 Atlanta (ATL) has several quality Sky Clubs.
 Seattle (SEA) arguably has one of the best Sky Clubs in the country.
-The new Sky Club in Austin (AUS) is phenomenal, and new lounges in Phoenix (PHX) and New Orleans (MSY) seem cut from the same cloth.
+The Austin Sky Club is phenomenal, and new lounges in Phoenix (PHX) and New Orleans (MSY) seem cut from the same cloth.

 Meanwhile, Minneapolis just hasn't gotten the same love.
 Until now.

 We're anxious to see more details from Delta on the plans for this lounge.
 Regardless, it should be a major step up from the current lackluster lounges at MSP.
 At a minimum, we'd expect to see shower suites, a standalone bar, and some local flair that we've seen Delta use to great effect at some of its newer Sky Clubs.

 Want to get into Delta Sky Clubs while you're at the airport?
 Read our guide to Delta Sky Club access.